Blogs

 Manufacturers have multiple options for submitting UDI data into EUDAMED, depending on their resources and portfolio size.
 Data can be manually entered through the EUDAMED user interface, uploaded via XML files, or submitted using automated machine-to-machine (M2M) transmission.
 Organizations managing large product portfolios are encouraged to adopt M2M transmission to ensure efficiency and data accuracy.
 Testing data submissions in the EUDAMED playground before official submission is highly recommended to identify and resolve any formatting or compliance issues.

-“With more products, more data, and more buddy families, there's more complexity.
+“With more products, more data, and more BUDI families, there's more complexity.
 And as you're looking across your product portfolio, that's something that you need to consider as you plan your submission strategy.” -Adam Price

 7. UDI Management Solutions